tradingview-pine-seeds/docs/repo.md

 Send us an email to pine.seeds@tradingview.com with the subject __Pine Seeds Request__.
 Specify your GitHub username and the desired repository suffix.
-Note that the maximum number of characters in the suffix is 16 and in the whole repository name is 64.
+Note that the maximum number of characters allowed for the suffix is 16, and the overall repository name should not exceed 64 characters.
 The repository name will be `seed_<your_github_username>_<suffix_you_provided>`.

 Additionally, describe in your email how you plan to use Pine Seeds and how you came across it.